Monkey Helpers: Our Future hand with virtual reality butterfly

 The Billy Project

-For many with physical disabilities using virtual reality to access games, social sites or even employment opportunities are not accessible.
+For many with physical disabilities using virtual reality to play games, use social sites or even apply for employment opportunities is not accessible.
 In the gaming world, the games themselves are fun but the actual tools needed to play them may not be accessible to those with mobility impairments.
 Many of the games require using various parts of the body including hands, or twisting the torso in a way not possible

 if paralyzed.
 Some games may require standing that may also be difficult for those in wheelchairs or with limb impairments.
 The same holds true if an individual with a mobility disability wants to access the virtual reality headset or hand controls to access social sites or employment sites to interview for a job or even enter a work space.
 To make the opportunity to use virtual reality more accessible for those with mobility disabilities, including those with spinal cord injuries, multiple sclerosis and others who cannot use or do not have the full use of their arms or hands, or may have difficulty standing for long periods of time or full body movement as many games require, we are looking at what makes the hardware accessible.